 Squeeze the juice of the orange half and lime over both sides of the steak.
 Whisk together the rub ingredients: brown sugar, teaspoon of salt, chili powders, garlic powder, cumin, oregano, cayenne pepper and black pepper.
 Rub evenly over both sides of the steak.
 Refrigerate the steak for 30 - 60 minutes to allow to marinate.

 Meanwhile, heat the grill to high and scrape the grates clean.
 Leave one burner set to medium and turn all the others to low.

-Heat the butter in a skillet over medium high heat.
-Add the rice and stir to coat with the melted butter.
-Add the salt and two cups of water.
-Stir and bring to a boil.
+Heat the oil in a saucepan over medium high heat.
+Add the rice and stir to coat with the oil.
+Cook, stirring often for a couple of minutes to toast the rice.
+Add the salt and water.
+Stir the rice and bring to a boil.
 Reduce heat to low and cover.
 Simmer for about 15 minutes or until water is absorbed and rice is fluffy.
 Stir in the corn, chopped cilantro and two tablespoons of fresh lime juice.
 Turn off heat and keep covered until ready to serve.